Effect of receptor clustering on chemotactic performance of Escherichia coli: sensing versus adaptation

 It should be possible to test our results qualitatively in experiment.
-Both for swimming cell and tethered cell we have observed the best chemotactic performance at a specific size of the receptor cluster.
-Experimentally varying receptor cluster size for a tethered cell has already been possible recently \cite{colin2017multiple, keegstra2017phenotypic}.
-Using a similar set up it may be possible to verify the existence of a performance peak.
+Both for a swimming cell and tethered cell we have observed the best chemotactic performance at a specific size of the receptor cluster.
 In our model the best performance is observed for clusters which contain $\sim 70$ TDs.
 However, it may not be possible to find accurate quantitative agreement between our model and experiments.
-To keep our model simple and tractable, we have not considered few aspects of the intracellular reaction network, like hexagonal geometry of the spatial arrangement of the receptor array \cite{briegel2012bacterial, liu2012molecular}, or more importantly, the energy cost due to curvature of the cell membrane induced by the receptor clusters \cite{endres2009polar, haselwandter2014role, draper2017origins}.
-But our main conclusions should not get affected by these assumptions and the interplay between ligand free energy and methylation free energy can be experimentally investigated as the receptor cluster size is varied.
+To keep our model simple and tractable, we have not considered a few aspects of the intracellular reaction network, like hexagonal geometry of the spatial arrangement of the receptor array \cite{briegel2012bacterial, liu2012molecular}, or more importantly, the energy cost due to curvature of the cell membrane induced by the receptor clusters \cite{endres2009polar, haselwandter2014role, draper2017origins}.
+But our main conclusions should not get affected by these assumptions and the interplay between ligand free energy and methylation free energy can be experimentally investigated as the cooperative interaction among the receptors is varied \cite{colin2017multiple, keegstra2017phenotypic}.
+A stronger interaction among the receptors which is responsible for formation of larger clusters, has been experimentally shown to induce larger activity fluctuations in a tethered cell \cite{colin2017multiple, keegstra2017phenotypic}.
+Whether the variation of methylation free energy increases for stronger receptor interaction and its effect on the chemotactic efficiency, $(\tau_\uparrow - \tau_\downarrow )$ (Fig. \ref{fig:ftum}b) can be investigated in experiments.
 Finally, our study opens up the important question of competition between sensing and adaptation, which is relevant in a wide variety of biological systems \cite{gepshtein2013sensory, solomon2014moving, wark2007sensory}.
 It would be interesting to see if this competition gives rise to similar performance peaks in this broad class of systems as well.